A series of procedurally-generated images.

 Pseudocellular networks produced by simulating a number of 2D 'cells' which each want to move a certain distance away from each other.
 They push apart until reaching this minimum distance, or until one undergoes 'mitosis' (spawns another cell).

-These networks work almost the same as the above cells, except the force at which they push each other decreases when they are close together, meaning they can cluster.
+This network functions almost the same as the above cells, except the force at which the 'cells' push each other decreases when they are close together, meaning they can cluster.
 The cells still exist, but instead of being drawn as circles, they are visualised by the connections between each other.

 A map of stars, with some promising sites for exploration.
 This is entirely 2D, with the illusion of depth produced by multiplying the motion by each star's 'parallax' value.